Tarun541/BIteSpeed-Backend-Task/README.md

 Note (Please don't ignore 1st point):
-1. If the service is inactive for some time on render.com,  it may take 50 secs or more to respond for the first time, as mentioned in the render.com website.
-Please wait patiently for the first request response.
-2. This is developed using SPRINGBOOT and POSTGRESQL databases and hosted on render.com
+1. This is developed using SPRINGBOOT and POSTGRESQL databases and hosted on render.com
-3. please get in touch with me if you face any issues. email:nagellatarun@gmail.com
+2. please get in touch with me if you face any issues. email:nagellatarun@gmail.com